Changissnz/selfinterest/README.md

 in motive, through temporal continuity, are counter-analytic to the task of static ascription of a particular self-interest to light or dark motives.
 An expression is as significant as the immediate meaning and the ends out of that meaning.
-Due primarily to this statement, it has become common for military members, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentatio of an indistinguishable whole.
+Due primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentatio of an indistinguishable whole.